yolish/camera-pose-auto-encoders/README.md

 **Iterative Absolute Pose Regression** (iAPR) is a new class of APRs, which combines absolute pose regression and relative pose regression, _without_ additional image or pose storage.
 Specifically, it applies a PAE-based RPR on the initial APR estimate for one or more iterations (Fig. 2). iAPR achieves a new state-of-the-art (SOTA) localization accuracy for APRs on the 7Scenes dataset, _even when trained with only 30% of the data_.
+**This approach is descrived in our paper: Relative Pose Regression with Pose Auto-Encoders: Enhancing Accuracy and Data Efficiency for Retail Applications**

  <p align="center">
  <img src="figs/iapr.png" width="400" height="100">